FT-Transcendence-February-2025/microservices/README.md

 # frontend service

-<=== TO DO ===>
+<======== TO DO ========>

-APIManager:         // redirect to /login and delete tokens !!!
+APIManager:         // redirect to /login and delete tokens !!! same in logout
 User:               // remove refresh token cookie !!!

-components:
+----- components -----:

 - root component  // checks if user is logged in and redirects to either login or home (fetches the user data)
 - prehandler for router to check if an route should be accessable (is logged in)

+- invite notification
+- friendRequest pop up
+- email verification pop up
+- game invite pop up
+- tournament pop up

+- block user and block list
+- 2fa setup view
+- logout logic
+- load User avatar into avatar component
+- login/register ... fail -> render in the html
+- register show if password does not fit the security aspects
+- register: confirm password
+- register: Allready have account: login link
+- login redirect after register

 - tournament create view
 - torunament join view
 - torunament lobby
-- friend list

-- login after register?
-- fullscreen button?

-- game:
+- ----- game -----:

+- ???? local game instance running in the frontend ????
 - touch logic with local game (two player one phone)

-other:
+- fullscreen button

+----- other -----:

+- !!! responsiveness !!!
+- background video
+- use wss for websockets
+- favicon
+- use absolute paths for module imports
-- add Local font files
+- add local font files
 - try implement static asset handling with vite
-- favicon